 Prior to co-founding WMB studio, he worked for the Richard Rogers Partnership in London and BDP in Manchester.

-Ed has also taught BA Architecture for a number of years at Liverpool John Moores University.
+Alongside WMB studio projects, Ed also currently teaches BA Architecture at Liverpool John Moores University.

 Selected Competitions, Publications and Exhibitions

 Before forming WMB, the co-founders worked together on design competitions whilst working for larger architectural practices, including successful shortlisted entries for Stockton North Shore and the Loch Lomond viewing platform.
 They worked alongside Aberrant Architecture on the project ‘Gordon Wu, City Local' for the HK/ Shenzhen biennale.

 A reprised Sling Swing (in blue) formed the centrepiece of the Vinterbyen – (Winter City) exhibition at the Danish Architecture Centre (DAC) in Copenhagen.

 Sling swing features in Nanotecture: Tiny Built Things (PHAIDON, 2016)